-Example 4-6: Acquisition of a manufacturing facility
+Example 4-6: Acquisition of a manufacturing facility (ASC 805-10-55-77 to 55-81)

-The following example is Case E: Acquisition of a Manufacturing Facility in Example 6-Illustrations of the Definition of a Business from ASC 805-10-55-77 to 55-81:

 Widget Co. manufactures complex equipment and has manufacturing facilities throughout the world.
 Widget Co. decided to idle a facility in a foreign jurisdiction in a reorganization of its manufacturing footprint and furloughed the assembly line employees.